Who's Behind Listverse?

 6. Strontium – Sr

 Strontium is found chiefly as celestite and strontianite.
 The metal can be prepared by electrolysis of the fused chloride mixed with potassium chloride, or is made by reducing strontium oxide with aluminum in a vacuum at a temperature at which strontium dissolves off.
 Strontium is softer than calcium and decomposes in water more vigorously.
 It does not absorb nitrogen below 380oC.
 It should be kept under kerosene to prevent oxidation.
 Freshly cut strontium has a silvery appearance, but rapidly turns a yellowish color with the formation of the oxide.
 The finely divided metal ignites spontaneously in air.
 Volatile strontium salts impart a beautiful crimson color to flames, and these salts are used in pyrotechnics and in the production of flares.
 Natural strontium is a mixture of four stable isotopes.
 The primary use for strontium compounds is in glass for color television cathode ray tubes to prevent X-ray emission.
-If you want to see a future rocket scientist having a play with Strontium, here you go.

 5. Lutetium – Lu